JoshOrndorff/recipes/text/advanced/runtime-api.md

 ## Implementing the API
 With our pallet written and our runtime API defined, we may now implement the API.
 This happens in the main runtime aggregation file.
 In our case we've provided the `api-runtime` in `runtimes/api-runtime/src/lib.rs`.

-As with defining the API, implementing a runtime API looks similar to implementing any old rust trait with the exception that the implementation must go inside of the [`impl_runtime_apis!` macro](https://substrate.dev/rustdocs/master/sp_api/macro.impl_runtime_apis.html).
+As with defining the API, implementing a runtime API looks similar to implementing any old Rust trait with the exception that the implementation must go inside of the [`impl_runtime_apis!` macro](https://substrate.dev/rustdocs/master/sp_api/macro.impl_runtime_apis.html).
 If you've started by copying an existing runtime like the [node template](https://github.com/substrate-developer-hub/substrate-node-template/) you likely already have this block.
 We will add an implementation for our API to the existing block.
 Our implementation is straight-forward as it merely calls the pallet's helper function that we wrote previously.

 ```rust
 impl_runtime_apis! {